From magnificent Istanbul to the beaches of the Turquoise Coast, here are the top places to visit in Türkiye. Shutterstock

-The diversity of landscapes, heritage and culinary culture will surprise those who have never ventured beyond holiday resorts and the beach.
-Even though it’s easy to get around Türkiye, the country has too much to see and do to tackle it all on one trip.
-Because most domestic flights route through Istanbul, spend at least a few days in this dynamic global metropolis before heading out to one of our other top places to visit in Türkiye.
+The diversity of landscapes and heritage and Türkiye's rich culinary culture will surprise those who have never ventured beyond the beautiful beaches that dot the coastline.
+However, even though it’s easy to get around in Türkiye, the country has so much to see and do that you'll never tackle it all in one trip.

 1. Istanbul